-The Observatory engage with their stakeholders and people who work in the field of learning disabilities through holding conferences and workshop events and regularly take part in international congresses to share their research findings.
+We aim to engage with stakeholders and people who work in the field of learning disabilities through hosting conferences and workshop events and we regularly take part in international congresses to share Observatory research findings.

-The team also enjoy participating in local public engagement events that provide an opportunity to engage with people of all ages to share their research and to educate on the issues faced by people with learning disabilities in Scotland.
+The team also enjoy participating in local public engagement events that provide an opportunity to engage with people of all ages to share their research and to increase awareness of the issues faced by people with learning disabilities in Scotland.

 Live Twitter chat on Inclusive Research - 8th June, 7-8pm